 Engen’s parents instilled the idea that there should always be a ‘Plan B’ in case soccer didn’t work out.
 Law school was her back up plan.
 “Laws are things that are black and white, yet there’s a lot of gray in the field too.
 If it was just ‘right’ and ‘wrong,’ there wouldn’t be a need for lawyers.
 The lawyers come in because there are interpretations.
 It’s kind of like a puzzle, and I liked the idea of finding the most right answer.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Whitney Engen for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Whitney Engen speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Whitney Engen for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Whitney Engen speaking fees, availability, speech topics and cost to hire for your next live or virtual event.